MuDiAhmed/Ubuntu-Dell-XPS-15-2019/README.md

 # Ubuntu on Dell XPS 15 7590 OLED 2019
 How to install Ubuntu on a Dell XPS 15 OLED 7590 model from 2019?

-This page will explain how to fix a number of issues with the **Ubuntu 18.04**.
+This page will explain how to fix a number of issues with **Ubuntu 18.04** and **Ubuntu 19.10**.

-**Note (Not tested yet):** the power management for the latest CPU generation works only on **Ubuntu 19.04** leading to very high power consumption and a CPU permanently at the thermal limit on older Ubuntu versions.
+**Note:** the power management for the latest CPU generation works better on **Ubuntu 19.10**, leading to very high power consumption and a CPU permanently at the thermal limit on older Ubuntu versions, but can be controlled with **CPU Power Management** solution below.

 Problems addressed are: